ku-sldg/am-docker/README.md

 # AM-CakeML Environment

-This is a recipe for a Docker container that comes pre-configured with the `ku-mst` blockchain, IBM TPM emulator, and the `am-cakeml` attestation manager.
+This is a collection of scripts which automate the setup of the CakeML attestation manager and associated blockchain in various environments.

+The scripts can be used to setup the AM in on an arbitrary Linux machine (see "Running the demo (on the test bed)" for an example), but it also provides Dockerfiles which setup the environment in either Fedora- or Ubuntu-based images.

-The `Dockerfile` uses some heavy automation to perform all the setup for the TPM, blockchain initialization, smart contract accounts, and propagates the generated contract and account IDs to the necessary config files and CakeML source.
+The scripts use some heavy automation to perform all the setup for the TPM, blockchain initialization, smart contract accounts, and propagates the generated contract and account IDs to the necessary config files and CakeML source.

-## Building
+## Building Docker images

 To build the container, you need: